Volume 1: A comprehensive guide to testing best practices, standards, specifications, and more

 Testing fiber optic networks is an essential part of fiber optic installation, as well as ongoing maintenance.
 Following some fundamental fiber testing best practices will lead to safer, more efficient, and more reliable fiber deployments and network activation.

-The importance of cleanliness in fiber installation and testing cannot be overstated.
-A fiber optic microscope can be used verify the cleanliness of the core and connecting ferrules.
+- The importance of cleanliness in fiber installation and testing cannot be overstated.
+A fiber optic microscope can be used as a fiber optic tester to verify the cleanliness of the core and connecting ferrules.
 Specialized cleaning materials are recommended for proper cleaning of fiber optic connections.
 This same attention to cleanliness should be applied to reference cables and test equipment connections.

-The use of an optical light source and a power meter, or an optical loss test set (OLTS), is considered a good practice for ensuring that optical power budget is within design specification.
+- The use of an optical light source and a power meter, or an optical loss test set (OLTS), is considered a good fiber tester tool for ensuring that optical power budget is within design specification.